joomla/Manual/docs/general-concepts/forms-fields/custom-fields-overview.md

 To do this you should extend the `\Joomla\CMS\Form\FormField` which is found in libraries/src/Form/Formfield.php, or you can extend one of the [standard form field types](https://docs.joomla.org/Standard_form_field_types) which extends `FormField`.

-When you define your custom form you will also need to include an `addfieldprefix` attribute in your form XML file, so tell Joomla where to find the field definition.
+When you define your custom form you will also need to include an `addfieldprefix` attribute in your form XML file, to tell Joomla where to find the field definition.
 For example, if you have

 ```php
 namespace Mycompany\Component\Example\Administrator\Field;